CrashOverride85/zc95/docs/Bluetooth.md

 **Note:** For Lua scripts with `bluetooth_remote_passthrough = true` in the `Config` section, these mappings have no effect.

+### Misc
+A fairly obvious pattern to use a bluetooth remote with is "Fire", however if using this you'll need to set its "Mode" option to "Pulse", as "Continuous" only works if the button is held down, which can't be detected from a bluetooth shutter button.

+## Custom Bluetooth devices
+The ZC95 can be used to connect to and receive events from custom bluetooth devices.
+For an example device than can be used to control the power level of the ZC95 over bluetooth, see [this example](../misc/Bluetooth/HidExample/).

 [r1]: images/bt_remotes/1.jpg "BT remote 1"
 [r2]: images/bt_remotes/2.jpg "BT remote 2"